jinghuazhao/software-notes/seq.md

 However, line 105 of ```src/fasta_formatter/fasta_formatter.cpp``` requires ```usage()``` followed by ```exit(0);``` as suggested in the `issue` section.
 More oever, usage() is a void function so its own `exit(0)` is unnecessary.

 The GitHub pages for RSEM are https://github.com/deweylab/RSEM and https://deweylab.github.io/RSEM/.
 It is also recommended that the Bioconductor package EBSeq be installed.

-## fastq-splitter

-The scripts divides a large FASTQ file into a set of smaller equally sized files, http://kirill-kryukov.com/study/tools/fastq-splitter/.

 ## hisat2, sambamba, picard-tools, StringTie